Safe sun and vitamin D

 - Rheumatoid arthritis

 Sunlight is essential for the health of your immune system, which may be one reason we tend to get more colds in the winter.
-It also stimulates the production of MSH, an important hormone in weight loss, energy production, in addition to giving you a suntan.
+It also stimulates the production of MSH, an important hormone in weight loss and energy production, in addition to giving you a suntan.

 Are you getting enough?

 Vitamin D is so important to our health that checking vitamin D levels should be routine.
-So ask your doctor to do a blood test for 25(OH) D. For more information, go to www.vitamindcouncil.org.
+We can provide you with a highly reliable home Vitamin D test kit.

 But if you burn very easily, how can you get your vitamin D?
 Naturally, one way is to take a supplement.
 Interestingly, people who sunburned easily in the past and then supplemented with Vitamin D to optimum levels have noticed LESS of a tendency to burning.